c9s/vim-dev-plugin/README.md

 Vim Omni Completion
 ===================
-although vim has its own completion, but it s leak of something
+although vim has its own completion (C-x C-v), but it''s leak of something

 vim omni supports: